 G Suite has great features.
 But do you need them?
 After all, these are ‘powered-up’ versions of the stuff Google gives you for free anyway: Docs, Gmail, Calendar are all free.
-And there are plenty of alternatives, from Apple, Microsoft and a plethora of other providers.
+And there are plenty of alternatives from Apple, Microsoft, and others.

-If you already have a productivity tool like desktop Microsoft Office, you might be served well enough with that.
-G Suite’s major advantages over desktop tools are interoperability and collaboration, so the questions to ask yourself would be:
+If you already have a productivity tool like Microsoft Office, you might be served well enough with that.
+G Suite’s major advantages over desktop tools are ease of use and collaboration.
+So the questions to ask yourself would be:

 - Do I need to collaborate on documents often?

 - Do I regularly communicate with people in ways that the phone isn’t a great fit for, like international clients?